If you want to take a good picture, you need a solid mount. Here's some considerations to keep in mind.

 GEMs are designed to sit at an angle that matches your latitude on the planet.
 If you're in New York, for instance, you're at approximately 40 degrees North latitude.
 If you set up your GEM there, you would have it set such that it's angled up 40 degrees from horizontal.
 This one small change allows you to aim the mount at the North Celestial Pole and now the mount can rotate just like the Earth does, and keep everything in line.
 If you want to find out more about GEMs and the celestial sphere, there are other resources.
 I want to talk specifically about my GEM mounts and why I use them.

 The EQ6R Pro is a great mount for just about any kind of astrophotography.
 It can hold up to 40 pounds of equipment, it is well designed, it has a great hand controller if you don't want to connect a computer, and it's well supported by many pieces of software if you do want to connect a computer.
 Ask any Time Traveler and they'll probably tell you that they use (or used to use) one of these mounts.
 By putting your telescope and camera (or just your camera with a lens) on a GEM mount, your camera can take long exposures while the mount tracks the sky as it rotates.
 Without tracking, you can take exposures of about five seconds before the motion of the stars will make them start to look like tiny footballs on your image.
-With tracking, you might be able to go as long as 20 or even 30 seconds depending on how good your intial setup and calibration is.
+With tracking, you might be able to go as long as 20 or even 30 seconds depending on how good your initial setup and calibration is.

 And it's that setup and calibration that we're going to talk about now.